parthkansal823/adaptive-iam-llm-blockchain/README.md

 ## License & Usage

-© 2026 Parth Kansal and Vireshwar Singh Tomar.
+© 2026 Parth Kansal, Vireshwar Singh Tomar and Anshul Sharma.
 All Rights Reserved.

 This project is a joint academic work developed as part of a college major project.
 No part of this repository may be used, copied, modified, or distributed without explicit written permission from BOTH authors.